Pregnant dog peacefully sleeping on a cozy blanket with sunlight streaming through the window.

 1. What are the first signs of pregnancy in dogs?

 The first signs of pregnancy in dogs include changes in behavior, such as increased affection, lethargy, and changes in appetite.
-Physical signs like swelling of the belly and darkened nipples may appear later.
+A pregnant dog's belly will swell while her nipples turn dark during the later stages of pregnancy.

 2. How long does pregnancy last in dogs?